sleepjie/Valanar/Valanar Superdocument.md

 ##### Culture and Society
 The first banner of the Black Empire notably depicted a soaring griffon, meant to represent their place in the world as noble and sophisticated predators.
 Kings of the Doyverd Lineage were known to ride Griffons into battle, and they are considered a protected species even in modern Draymond.

 Draymond was the first country to integrate the Ende’hel by assimilating many parts of their culture.
-The Ende’hel significantly impacted many areas of society after the Reformation, and though some were slow to adapt to the changes and the Ende’hel faced initial xenophobia, the sociopolitical landscape of the Empire drastically shifted as a whole following that point.
+The Ende’hel significantly impacted many areas of society after the Reformation, and though some were slow to adapt to the changes and the Ende’hel faced initial xenophobia, the socio-political landscape of the Empire drastically shifted as a whole following that point.

 The Elves also brought knowledge of exotic plants and agricultural techniques that allowed for year-round cultivation, diversifying the diet of Draymond's populace and leading to a surge in population growth and urban development.